Walking Wounded

-Walking Wounded is the ninth studio album by British musical duo Everything but the Girl.
-It was released on 6 May 1996 by Atlantic Records in the United States and Virgin Records in Europe.
-The album saw the group adopting a more electronic and dance-based style, following the success of the remixed version of "Missing" from their previous album, Amplified Heart.
+Walking Wounded is the ninth studio album by English musical duo Everything but the Girl.
+It was released on 6 May 1996 and issued by Virgin Records and Atlantic Records.
+The album saw the duo adopting a more electronica-based style, following the success of the remixed version of "Missing" from their previous album, Amplified Heart (1994).

 Four tracks from the album were released as singles, including the drum and bass-influenced "Walking Wounded" and the house-influenced "Wrong", which became top ten hits on the UK Singles Chart, as well as the downtempo track "Single", which set Tracey Thorn's emotionally direct vocal against breakbeats, organ and strings, and "Before Today".
+The album received critical praise, voted as the 12th-best album of the year in The Village Voices Pazz & Jop critics' poll.

 Composition

-According to Pitchfork's Ruth Saxelby, Walking Wounded draws on downtempo, drum and bass and trip hop music, "compressing the wide open space of those then-nascent sounds into a pop format".
-AllMusic critic Stephen Thomas Erlewine wrote that the album was informed musically by trip hop and techno, albeit eschewing the "free-form song structures" traditionally associated with those genres.
+According to Pitchfork's Ruth Saxelby, Walking Wounded draws on downtempo, drum and bass, and trip hop music, "compressing the wide open space of those then-nascent sounds into a pop format".
+AllMusic critic Stephen Thomas Erlewine wrote that the album is informed musically by trip hop and techno, albeit eschewing the "free-form song structures" traditionally associated with those genres.
 Treble writer Adam Blyweiss viewed it as a refinement of Everything but the Girl's earlier sophisti-pop sound that "replaced many of the duo's acoustics with reasonable digital facsimiles".

 Walking Wounded marked a change in the duo's approach to writing songs.
 Ben Watt produced various instrumental tracks, while Tracey Thorn wrote lyrics after listening to the completed tracks.
-In producing the tracks, Watt utilised samples from sources such as Tim Buckley's "Song to the Siren" and Stan Tracey's "Starless and Bible Black".
+In producing the tracks, Watt utilised samples from "unusual" sources; the song "Single", for instance, sampled Tim Buckley's "Song to the Siren" and Stan Tracey's "Starless and Bible Black".
 Thorn later recalled: "We really believed in ourselves and that comes across in the sound.
 We'd finally got to the point where we realised what our strength was: the softness and warmth of my voice against urban beats; the warm and cold, the soft and hard contrast.
 We got it perfect on this record; it was our pop triumph."

 Release

-Walking Wounded is the duo's highest-charting album to date, reaching number four in the United Kingdom and number 37 in the United States.
-By February 1997, it had sold 750,000 copies worldwide, according to Billboard.
-The album went on to sell over 1,300,000 copies worldwide.
+Walking Wounded was released on 6 May 1996 by Virgin Records in Europe, and on 21 May 1996 by Atlantic Records in the United States.
+It reached number four on the UK Albums Chart, becoming the duo's highest-charting album in the United Kingdom until 2023's Fuse, and peaked at number 37 on the US Billboard 200.
+Four singles were released from Walking Wounded: "Walking Wounded" on 8 April 1996, "Wrong" on 17 June 1996, "Single" on 23 September 1996, and "Before Today" on 17 February 1997.
+By February 1997, the album had sold 750,000 copies worldwide, according to Billboard.
+It went on to sell over 1,300,000 copies worldwide.

-The album's cover art is unusual in that it features the barcode on both the front and back of the album.

 Walking Wounded was reissued by Edsel Records as a two-disc deluxe set on 4 September 2015.
 On 8 November 2019, the album was re-released on vinyl by Buzzin' Fly Records.